 The M3 is based upon data reported from manufacturing establishments with $500 million or more in annual shipments.
 Units may be divisions of diversified large companies, large homogenous companies, or single-unit manufacturers in 89 industry categories.

 The M3 provides statistics on manufacturers' value of shipments, new orders (net of cancellations), end-of-month order backlog (unfilled orders), end-of-month total inventory, materials and supplies, work-in-process, and finished goods inventories (at current cost or market value).
 Data are collected and tabulated predominantly by 6-digit NAICS (North American Industry Classification System).

 The survey has been conducted monthly by the US Census Bureau since 1957.

-Data are collected by FAX image capture (PFIRS) and Internet-based survey form (Centurion).
-Data describe activities taking place during the calendar month.
+Data are collected electronically by an Internet-based survey form (Centurion).
+Data describe activities taking place during the referenced calendar month.